 • have previously had a stillbirth late in pregnancy

-How would I know if I had gestational diabetes and how is it is it diagnosed?
+How would I know if I had gestational diabetes and how is it diagnosed?

 The symptoms of gestational diabetes are tiredness and excessive urination.
 Both of these symptoms are experienced by most pregnant ladies and therefore gestational diabetes may go unnoticed.
 It is normal to be tested for gestational diabetes in the latter part of the second trimester of pregnancy (24 to 28 weeks).
 Urine is routinely tested for sugar throughout pregnancy, and high blood sugar, if present, is usually detected between 24 and 28 weeks of pregnancy.
 The only way to confirm gestational diabetes is with a glucose tolerance test, which needs to be carried out after eight hours without food.
 The woman is given a solution of glucose to drink, and then blood samples are taken and analysed at different intervals to see how the body deals with the glucose over time.